 10. Use Weed Suppressing Fabric or Cardboard

 Make sure any weed-suppressing fabric goes under both the inside AND outside of the frame of the bed.
-If you this is not done, you’ll get weeds and grass right up against the bed that are hard to pick out/get rid of.
+If this is not done, you’ll get weeds and grass right up against the bed that are hard to pick out or get rid of.

 11. Do This One Trick to Save Money on Soil in High Raised Beds

 Making a higher raised bed than normal?
 Fill in the bottom with wood and twigs to cut down on the soil you’ll need!
-It will decompose overtime and save some money on soil.
+It will decompose over time and save you some money on soil.